Comparison of the Migdal transition probabilities in electron-atom inelastic cross sections: Energy eigenstates of atomic system

 \section{Energy eigenstates of atomic system}

 The Hamiltonian of atom is

-where $\Vec{p}_{n}$ and $\Vec{p}_{e,i}$ is the three-dimensional momentum of nucleus and $i$-th electron, $\vec{r}$ is the three-dimensional coordinates, $m_n$ and $m_e$ are the mass of nucleus and electron, $Z$ is the atomic number, and $\alpha$ is the fine-structure constant.
+where $\Vec{p}_{n}$ and $\Vec{p}_{e,i}$ is the three-dimensional momentum of the nucleus and $i$-th electron, $\vec{r}$ is the three-dimensional coordinates, $m_n$ and $m_e$ are the mass of the nucleus and electron, $Z$ is the atomic number, and $\alpha$ is the fine structure constant.
+The bracket $\{i,j\}$ represents the sum of the pair $i$ and $j$ under $i < j$.

 The above Hamiltonian can be expressed by the center of mass coordinates of atom as

 with $m_e \ll m_n$.
 Here, $\Vec{r}_{\rm CM}=(m_n\Vec{r}_n+m_e\sum_i \Vec{r}_{e,i})/(m_n+Zm_e)$ and $\Vec{r}_i=\Vec{r}_{e,i}-\Vec{r}_{\rm CM}$ are the center of mass and relative coordinates, $\Vec{p}_{\rm CM} \approx m_A (\partial_t \Vec{r}_{\rm CM})$ and $\Vec{p}_i \approx m_e (\partial_t \Vec{r}_i)$ are their momentum, and $m_A \approx m_n+Zm_e$ is the atomic mass.